 HPV is the world's most widespread sexually transmitted infection, affecting 80 percent of people worldwide at least once in their lives.
 Typically, the body naturally clears the infection.
 However, in some cases, the infection becomes persistent.
-When you contract HPV, it takes 10 to 15 years to develop into cancer, but during this period, precancerous lesions may appear.
+Human papilloma Virus takes 10 to 15 years to develop into cancer, during which precancerous lesions may appear.
 Over one hundred dissimilar strains of HPV being identified and classified with HPV types 16, 18, 31 and 45 been classified as "high-risk".
 Approximately 85 percentage cancer of the cervix are reported to be as a result of these four strains alone.
 Africa, in particular, bears a significant burden, contributing 21 percent of global cervical cancer deaths in 2020, largely due to the prevalence of HIV, which compromises patients' immune systems, leaving them more vulnerable to the cancer-causing human papilloma virus (HPV).
 However, if prevented cervical cancer is a form of cancer that can be successfully managed [5].

-There is no treatment for HPV but in most cases it disappears naturally.
-However, with persistent infections the high risk strains may become chronic and shed HPV virions.
+There is no treatment for HPV but in most cases it disappears naturally, persistent infection occurs in specific populations, including those engaging in high-risk sexual behaviors, immunocompromised individuals, and those experiencing long-term recurrent HPV infections.
+High-risk human papillomavirus (hrHPV) infection represents the primary risk factor for cervical cancer development [19].
 Cervical cancer treatment is dependent on a multiplicity of factors.
 Key among them include the stage of the cancer when it was initially diagnosed, age of the patient and the overall health status of the person in question.
 The type of treatment administered is dependent on the stage where the specific cancer manifests itself.
 Treatment options include but not limited to chemotherapy, surgery and radiography.
 Palliative care is a key plank in management and containment of cancer, especially in the assuaging of severe pains and mollifying the suffering of cancer patients [2].